CBorowski-dev/docs-operaton-org/content/user-guide/process-engine/templating.md

 Finally, the input of the transformation must be mapped using the special variable `camunda_source` using a `<camunda:inputParameter ... />` mapping.

-A [full example of the XSLT Template Engine][xslt-example] in Camunda 7 can be found in the examples' repository.
+A [full example of the XSLT Template Engine][xslt-example] in Operatoncan be found in the examples' repository.